KoniHD/stock_sim_uni/README.md

         - Stock.updatePrice() implements one time step according to [Investopedia - How to Use Monte Carlo Simulation With GBM](https://www.investopedia.com/articles/07/montecarlo.asp) for each stock
     5. client calls evaluateResults() from Wallet
     6. printPerformance() returns stck trends for all stocks.

-## Ideas for Sprint 2
-- User interaction
-    - Allow user to define hyperparameters of simulation interatively
-    - User descides when to end simulation and for how long to simulate --> you decide to simualte e.g. for 3 years and then you have the possibility to alter your wallet composition and continue the simulation afterwards again
-- Wallet-StockMarket interaction
-    - logic behind changes in wallet composition (purchases/sells)
-        - which threshold for impact?
-        - How mathematically realized the impact
-- Class for sectors
-    - allows to simulate e.g. overperformance of tech stocks while other sectors underperform
-    - statistial values for those sectors could be randomly determined as well
-- Better overview on stock market
-    - Which stocks in which sector?
-    - Which risk catergorization...
-    - performance overview of single stocks

 ## Final remarks